Reeds-github/Hero-Mode/README.md

 - Get Dolphin Emulator
 <h1></h1>
-This mod will not work on any other version of the game and will not work with any other time of mod.
+This mod will not work on any other version of the game and will not work with any other type of mod.

 Now that you have all of the requirements, follow these steps.